oveee92/vaulti/README.md

 Also, there are a few "opinionated" things I've hardcoded, which are relatively easy to comment out or change if you wish it.

 - Header (`---`) and footer (`...`) will be added automatically to the variable file if it doesn't exist.
+- A tab/indent equals two spaces
+- The hyphen starting each list items is indented, not inline with the parent key
 - An extra newline is added below the ansible-vault output, for readability.
 - No automatic line breaks for long values.